 - Once the oil is at 350 degrees, with a slotted spoon (a ‘spider strainer’ like this works really well for this task), carefully add about half of the pecans to the oil (be careful as the wet nuts being added to the oil will splatter up!).
 Fry about 3 minutes – stirring often.
 Note that the pecans will continue to cook after they are taken out of the oil so it’s important to not let them get too browned, otherwise they will end up burned.

 - With a slotted spoon, remove pecans from the oil and place into a coarse sieve or colander over a bowl to drain.
-Sprinkle with the salt-spice mixture and keep tossing the pecans so that they don’t stick together as they cool.
+Sprinkle with the half of the salt-spice mixture and keep tossing the pecans so that they don’t stick together as they cool.
 Transfer the pecans to waxed paper to cool completely.
-Fry the remaining pecans.
+Repeat with the remaining pecans.